kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [X] Feature gate
-  - Feature gate name: `CSINodeGetID` (kubelet), `CSIControllerGetNodeInfo` (external-attacher)
+  - Feature gate name: `CSIControllerGetNodeInfo`
   - Components depending on the feature gate: kubelet, external-attacher

 ###### Does enabling the feature change any default behavior?

-No. kubelet checks for `GET_ID` capability first.
+No. kubelet checks for the `NODE_INFO_FROM_CONTROLLER` capability first.
 If the CSI driver does not advertise it, the existing `NodeGetInfo` flow is used unchanged.

 ###### Can the feature be disabled once it has been enabled?

 Yes.
-Set feature gates to `false` and restart components. kubelet reverts to `NodeGetInfo`.
+Set feature gates to `false` and restart components. kubelet reverts to calling `NodeGetInfo` without the flag.
 Existing `CSINode` objects remain valid.

 ###### What happens if we reenable the feature if it was previously rolled back?

-kubelet re-checks capabilities and uses the new RPCs if supported.
+kubelet re-checks capabilities and uses the controller-side flow if supported.
 External-attacher re-processes any pending annotations.

 ###### Are there any tests for feature enablement/disablement?